Lake Chuzenji South Shore Hike — Section 2: Senjugahama to Mujinakubo

 Plan Section 2 from Earth Hostel

-Last updated: April 2026.
+Last updated: July 2026.
 Seasonal bus access to Senjugahama via Akanuma Nature Center — confirm current Tobu Bus schedules before planning.
 Bear activity on the south shore is year-round; carry a bear bell.